rocket-pool/docs.rocketpool.net/docs/en/node-staking/install-modes.md

 In most situations, this is a good option to choose when creating a new node from scratch.
 It's the fastest, most hands-off procedure.
-It will also handle updates to the Execution and Consensus clients with every new Smartnode release, so you don't have to worry about them (though you can manually upgrade them at any time if you desire).
+It will also handle updates to the Execution and Consensus clients with every new Smart Node release, so you don't have to worry about them (though you can manually upgrade them at any time if you desire).

 ::: warning NOTE
 Currently, some of the Docker containers need to run as the `root` user to function correctly.